Celebrating over £7million of investment in regenerating the town centre, making transformational improvements to the town's public places, including:

 12 businesses have now been approved with another 8 to be accepted following receipt of paperwork - £70,000 in funding to be allocated

 Helensburgh is Argyll’s largest town, excellently located in a wonderful setting on the Clyde Coast.
 Within easy reach of the conurbation of Glasgow and the Loch Lomond and Trossachs National Park, the town already functions as major centre for tourist activities such as golf, cycling, walking and sailing.
 Helensburgh also boasts two outstanding conservation areas and numerous Listed Buildings including designs by world renowned architects such as Charles Rennie MacIntosh and Alexander “Greek” Thomson.
 Hill House is currently under consideration for inclusion as a world heritage site, and a comprehensive masterplan has been finalised to bring forward the redevelopment of the underused Pier.

-Through the CHORD programme, Helensburgh plans to enhance and rejuvenate the historic Town Centre and to redevelop the West Bay Esplanade.
+Through the CHORD programme, our plans were to enhance and rejuvenate the historic Town Centre and to redevelop the West Bay Esplanade.
 The Town Centre is currently congested by traffic and parking, and the Esplanade is in need of regeneration.
 It is hoped that by implementing the CHORD programme the town will become a better place in which to shop, gather and relax, and encourage people to use the many, independent and national businesses in the area.

 The Helensburgh CHORD Projects

 The CHORD projects in Helensburgh are split into two parts - the Redevelopment of the West Bay Esplanade and Transforming the Town Centre (Traffic Management and Streetscape Improvements).
-Following the referendum result in June 2012 to choose a new design for Colquhoun Square, it is now anticipated that both the Town Centre and Esplanade works will be completed by Summer 2014.

 Background and what we plan to do